 - Champion creativity and courage of individuals and organizations

-To gain and honor diverse perspectives, The Nancy Jamison Fund for Social Justice will recruit local community members and original grantees of the Fund (as determined by Nancy before her passing) to serve on a grant committee.
+To gain and honor diverse perspectives, The Nancy Jamison Fund for Social Justice recruited local community members and original grantees of the Fund (as determined by Nancy before her passing) to serve on its grant committee.
 The committee dreamed up the NJFSJ award program as you see it today, and works with Nancy’s family in making funding decisions aligned with the Fund’s values of equity and inclusion.